Newbold, Derbyshire

 Nearby is the Barnett Observatory on Hastings Close, which is a member of the Federation of Astronomical Societies.

 The name of Hastings Close is linked to the Battle of Hastings, and the name of Dukes Drive is linked to the large local landholdings which used to be held by the Duke of Devonshire, and this road was built on land sold by the duke for residential housing in the 1930s.

 In the early 1960s the road leading off Littlemoor, by the side of the Goldminers public house, was named Windermere Road.
 It used to be called Bargh's Lane and had a row of old stone cottages.
 Bargh's Lane led to open farmland until the building of the council estates.
 There is now a private dentist's practice on the corner of Windermere and Littlemoor, which is situated next-door to a pharmacy (Dent's Chemists), the doctor's (Newbold Surgery) and Newbold Library.

 There is a collection of shops, pubs to the north and a new indoor and outdoor Tennis Academy to the south near Chesterfield FC's original football ground at Saltergate.
 Towards the end of Newbold Road there is Holme Brook Reservoir and Country Park, designated a site of Importance for Nature and Conservation.
 It is host to a variety of plants, insects and animals with a large woodland plantation.
 It is also home to the increasingly rare Skylark.
 It has popular walking and cycling routes, some of which lead to Linacre Reservoirs.

 Early history

 Newbold is mentioned in the Domesday Book of 1066, where it is spelt Newebold.
 Newbold had 6 berewicks within it, and was given greater importance than Chesterfield.
 Today the opposite is true: Chesterfield has become much larger and has enveloped Newbold.
-It says, under the heading of 'The lands of the King':
+It says, under the heading of 'The lands of the king, William the Conqueror':